bryanhughes/proto-crudl/README.md

 the code in the example schema, which is located in `example/database`.
 The schema was generated using [DbSchema](https://www.dbschema.com/).

 **PLEASE NOTE:** You will see errors and warnings in the output.
-This is intentional as the example schema includes a lot of corner cases, like a table without a primary key.
+This is intentional as the example schema includes a lot of corner cases, like a table without a primary key and unsupported postgres types.

 ## Running the eunit tests
 The eunit tests are inline with the code at the end of the modules.
 Several of them expect that proto_crudl database